Canon 7D II vs T6s

 Review summary: Canon 7D II vs T6s

 So what is the bottom line?
 Is there a clear favorite between the Canon 7D II and the Canon T6s?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 7D Mark II: